surveyjs/survey-creator/README.md

 ### Explore examples

-To learn how to include the visual survey builder / form builder on your page and explore examples of using, please go to [surveyjs.io/Examples/Builder](https://surveyjs.io/Examples/Builder) web site
+To learn how to include the visual survey creator / form builder on your page and explore examples of using, please go to [surveyjs.io/Examples/Builder](https://surveyjs.io/Examples/Builder) web site

 ### Read documentation